-The Company's named executive officers were not required to achieve individual performance targets in order to earn their respective annual cash incentive payments under the 2022 Bonus Criteria.
+The Company's named executive officers were not required to achieve individual performance targets in order to earn their respective annual cash incentive payments under the 2023 Bonus Criteria.
 However, the consolidated pretax profits (before bonus) of the Company must reach a predetermined threshold before Tier I or Tier II bonus payments will be made.
 The difficulty of attaining the performance criteria fluctuates in response to the Company's industry, market and overall performance.
 While each of Messrs.
-Wheeler, Sheen and Adams had the ability to influence the Company's financial performance, none of them can ensure that the Company's performance will rise to the level of satisfying the Tier I or Tier II thresholds.
-For fiscal year 2022, no Tier I or Tier II bonuses were funded or paid.
+Wheeler, Curda, Sheen and Adams had the ability to influence the Company's financial performance, none of them can ensure that the Company's performance will rise to the level of satisfying the Tier I or Tier II thresholds.
+For fiscal year 2023, the Tier I bonus pool was funded in the amount of \$1,622,000.
+No Tier II bonuses were funded or paid.
+The bonuses were paid in December 2023.
+The Tier I bonuses earned by the Company's named executive officers were \$15,812 for Mr. Wheeler, \$11,294 for Mr. Curda, \$10,165 for Mr. Sheen and \$14,005 for Mr. Adams.
+For fiscal year 2022, no bonuses were funded or paid.